 Aside from summer adventures, The Charles L. Sommers Canoe Base hosts the Okpik Cold Weather Camping Program, the premier winter camping program in the Boy Scouts of America.
 The Charles L. Sommers Canoe Base is the site of the Boy Scouts of America’s National Cold Weather Camping Development Center.

 All trips are fully outfitted and provisioned, including almost all of the personal gear necessary to stay warm in the winter.
 A highly trained staff member, called an Interpreter, accompanies all crews on their trek.

 Okpik Cold Weather Camping, Northern Tier’s winter offering, is the BSA’s premier winter camping program.
 At Okpik, Scouts experience a true Northwoods winter: learning how to thrive in subzero temperatures, travel across frozen wilderness lakes and construct their own sleeping structures out of snow.
-Four types of Okpik experiences are currently offered: Cabin Stays, Okpik Weekend Samplers, Okpik Treks, and Dogsled Trips.
+Three types of Okpik experiences are currently offered: Cabin Stay, Okpik Trek, and Dogsled Trips.